 At long last, after months of speculation, Microsoft has revealed a few details regarding its upcoming DirectX 11.
 The company promises that, following the somewhat icy reception that the Vista only DirectX 10 has had, it will create a gaming graphics API that will improve the looks and the performance of AAA game titles.

 The big news in Microsoft's announcement is the fact that the Graphical Processing Unit, essentially the processor on your graphics card, will be used for more than graphics processing if DirectX 11 is installed.
-In other words, you might see the load on the CPU lessen as the
+In other words, you might see the load on the CPU lessen as the GPU takes over the role of a parallel processor.
+This is big news for game developers because it means that they can use the freed up main processor to create more intelligent AI or to implement more diverse movement patterns for the characters in their games.

 Microsoft is also saying that multi-core machines, which are more and more common, especially among gamers, will get better routines to handle distribution of the processing load and to make sure that all resources that a computer has are used by videogames.